Achieving Objectives Through Internal Audit

 Okay, but what does that really mean?

 Simply put, companies create Internal Audit departments to conduct independent, objective audits of the company’s operations, focusing on internal control design, efficiency, and operating effectiveness.
-By looking at the company at multiple levels, Internal Audit strives to answer two questions: 1) what processes are key to meet the company’s objectives, and 2) are those processes operating as expected and can they be improved?
+By looking at the company at multiple levels, Internal Audit strives to answer two questions: 1) what processes are key to meeting the company’s objectives, and 2) are those processes operating as expected, and can they be improved?

 Internal Audit affects a company on two distinct levels: the enterprise level and the process level.
 At the enterprise level, Internal Audit provides a framework to assess risk and controls across the entire company.
 The assessment includes all processes and is used to help management understand risks and prioritize resources.
 At the process level, Internal Audit provides insight into the control effectiveness of one or more specific processes.

 The practice of Internal Auditing is guided by the Institute of Internal Auditors (the IIA).
 The IIA is a nonprofit organization established in 1941 that maintains the International Standards for the Professional Practice of Internal Auditing and the profession’s Code of Ethics.
 IIA members are required to adhere to these guidelines, which establish baseline requirements for providing high-quality, high-impact audit work.

 How Does Internal Audit Differ from Other Audit Services?

 Internal Audit is different from other audit services, such as a financial statement audit or an audit to determine compliance with the Sarbanes-Oxley Act of 2002 (SOX).
 One important difference is that Internal Audit assesses the effectiveness and efficiency for the entire scope of internal controls within a company: financial, operational, compliance, and information technology.